Martin Gardner: Influence

 Martin Gardner had a major impact on mathematics in the second half of the 20th century.
 His column ran for 25 years and was read avidly by the generation of mathematicians and physicists who grew up in the years 1956 to 1981.
 His writing inspired, directly or indirectly, many who would go on to careers in mathematics, science, and other related endeavors.
-(Note: Eventually, when I was around 12 years old, through my puzzle explorations I of course also had the good fortune of discovering the works of Martin Gardner.
-They inspired me a huge amount, and gave me something far more enjoyable to do than go to math class!
-I also read other recreational mathematics and puzzle books, such as those of Raymond Smullyan, and all of these works definitely had a great influence on me as a playing and playful mathematician.)

 Gardner's admirers included such diverse individuals as W. H. Auden, Arthur C. Clarke, Carl Sagan, Isaac Asimov, Richard Dawkins, Stephen Jay Gould, and the entire French literary group known as the Oulipo.
 Salvador Dalí once sought him out to discuss four-dimensional hypercubes.
 David Auerbach wrote: "A case can be made, in purely practical terms, for Martin Gardner as one of the most influential writers of the 20th century.
 His popularizations of science and mathematical games in Scientific American, over the 25 years he wrote for them, might have helped create more young mathematicians and computer scientists than any other single factor prior to the advent of the personal computer."
 Colm Mulcahy described him as "without doubt the best friend mathematics ever had."